Montana Value-Added Agriculture

 Molt, MT

 The Hollenbecks employ innovative marketing to capture more of the value they create for their Montana-raised lamb and beef.
-Sara and Henry Hollenbeck have identified unique, value-added markets for their live lamb and wool.
-Plus, they are strengthening local supply chains as co-founders and contributors of the Yellowstone Valley Food Hub and Cowboy meat Company.
+Sara and Henry Hollenbeck have identified unique, value-added markets for their live lamb and wool, and they are strengthening local supply chains as co-founders and contributors to the Yellowstone Valley Food Hub and Cowboy Meat Company.

 Kalispell Kreamery